 Results of the analysis of exceedance above water temperature index values for green sturgeon in the Feather River from Appendix 11B, Table 11B-3 are presented in Appendix 11D, Table 11D-214 through Table 11D-225 and summarized in Table 11-62.
-For each life stage and at each location evaluated, there were no month and water year type combinations in which both: (1) the percent of months that exceeded the index values was more than 5% greater under Alternative
+For each life stage and at each location evaluated, there were no month and water year type combinations in which both: (1) the percent of months that exceeded the index values was more than 5% greater under Alternative 1A than under the NAA; and (2) the exceedance per month was more than 0.5°F greater under

-1A than under the NAA; and (2) the exceedance per month was more than $0.5^{\circ}F$ greater under Alternative 1A than under the NAA.
+Alternative 1A than under the NAA.
 Results of the exceedance analysis for Alternatives 1B, 2 and 3 are similar to Alternative 1A with no month and water year type combinations in which both criteria were met for any life stage at all locations.
 These results indicate that temperature-related effects on green sturgeon in the Feather River would be negligible.

-Combined, these water temperature results indicate that Alternatives 1, 2, and 3 would cause inconsequential temperature-related effects on green sturgeon in the Feather River compared to the NAA.
+Combined, these water temperature results indicate that the Project's implementation under any of the actional temperature related effects to on green sturgeon in the Feather River.

-Table 11-62.
-Number of Month and Water Year Type Combinations that Satisfy Both Criteria for Being Biologically Meaningful in the Water Temperature Index Value Analysis, Green Sturgeon, Feather River
+Table 11-6250.
+Number of Month and Water Year Type Combinations that Satisfy Both Criteria for Being Biologically Meaningful in the Water Temperature Index Value Analysis, Green Sturgeon, Feather River^{1,2,3}

-Location Non-Spawning A lult Spawning and Egg Incubation Larval to Juvenile Rearing and Emigration Alt 1A Alt 1B Alt 2 Alt 3 Alt 1A Alt 1B Alt 2 Alt 3 Alt 1A Alt 1B Alt 2 Alt 3 Low-Flow Channel Below Fish Barrier Dam 0 0 0 0 0 0 0 0 0 0 0 0 High-Flow Channel Below Thermalito Afterbay Outlet 0 0 0 0 0 0 0 0 0 0 0 0 Gridley 0 0 0 0 0 0 0 0 0 0 0 0
+Location Non-Spawning Adult Presence Spawning and Egg Incubation Larval to Juvenile Rearing and Emigration Alt 1A Alt 1B Alt 2 Alt 3 Alt 1A Alt 1B Alt 2 Alt 3 Alt 1A Alt 1B Alt 2 Alt 3 Low-Flow Channel Below Fish Barrier Dam 0 0 0 0 0 0 0 0 0 0 0 0 High-Flow Channel Below Thermalito Afterbay Outlet 0 0 0 0 0 0 0 0 0 0 0 0 Gridley 0 0 0 0 0 0 0 0 0 0 0 0

-&lt;sup>1 Biologically Meaningful Criteria include: (1) the difference in frequency of exceedance between the NAA and the alternative was greater than 5%, and (2) the difference in average monthly exceedance between the NAA and the alternative was greater than 0.5°F.
+1 Biologically Meaningful Criteria include: (1) the difference in frequency of exceedance between the NAA and the alternative was greater than 5%, and (2) the difference in average monthly exceedance between the NAA and the alternative was greater than 0.5°F.